RayBenefield/hermes/worklog.md

 # Work Log

+## #49

+Setup the system to handle multiple games now and setting up all of the individual actions to be game and round based where necessary so we can start handling situations where a player tries to pick from early in the chat history.
+Next I'll be working on making sure that we are collecting all of the candidates that are necessary for a vote and if that goes smoothly then I'll start working on the voting system.
+The next session is the last in this deep block until tomorrow morning.
+Hopefully I get a good amount done.

 ## #48

 Fixed up the round side effects and I am now storing the goal for the round that